openharmony/docs/en/application-dev/quick-start/arkts-builder.md

   @State label: string = 'Hello';
   build() {
     Column() {
-      // Pass the this.label reference to the ABuilder component when the ABuilder component is called in the Parent component.
-      ABuilder({ paramA1: this.label })
+      // Pass the this.label reference to the overBuilder component when the overBuilder component is called in the Parent component. overBuilder({ paramA1: this.label })
       Button('Click me').onClick(() => {
         // After Click me is clicked, the UI text changes from Hello to ArkUI. this.label = 'ArkUI';